Pete Crow-Armstrong: 2023: MLB debut

 On February 6, 2023, Crow-Armstrong was one of the 32 non-roster players invited to the Cubs' spring training camp.
 He opened the 2023 season with Tennessee Smokies of the Double-A Southern League, beginning the season as the Cubs' number one prospect and the sixth-ranked outfielder prospect in MLB.
 He was selected to represent the Cubs at the All-Star Futures Game.

-In 73 games in Double-A, Crow-Armstrong slashed .289/.371/.527 with 14 home runs, 60 RBI, and 27 steals.
+In 73 games in Double-A, Crow-Armstrong batted .289/.371/.527 with 14 home runs, 60 RBI, and 27 steals.
 On July 31, Crow-Armstrong was promoted to the Triple-A Iowa Cubs.
-In 34 games for Iowa, he slashed .271/.350/.479 with six home runs, two triples, seven doubles, 30 runs, 38 hits, and 22 RBIs.
+In 34 games for Iowa, he averaged .271/.350/.479 with six home runs, two triples, seven doubles, 30 runs, 38 hits, and 22 RBIs.

 On September 11, 2023, after recording a combined .876 OPS in the minors, the Cubs called up Crow-Armstrong to the major leagues for the first time.
 That day, he made his MLB debut against the Colorado Rockies, entering the game in the seventh inning as a pinch runner but was caught stealing third base.
 In the ninth inning, he made his first career plate appearance, hitting a sacrifice bunt.
 Crow-Armstrong made his first MLB start on September 12 in center field.
 He went 0-for-4 with an RBI fielder's choice and made two highlight-reel plays in the outfield.
 In 13 games in September, Crow-Armstrong batted 0-for-14 with 3 walks and two stolen bases, coming in as a pinch runner seven times.